apache/systemds/lang-ref/README_HADOOP_CONFIG.txt

 Usage
 -----
-The machine learning algorithms described in SystemML_Algorithms_Reference.pdf can be invoked from the hadoop command line using the described, algorithm-specific parameters.
+The machine learning algorithms described in SystemDS_Algorithms_Reference.pdf can be invoked from the hadoop command line using the described, algorithm-specific parameters.

 Generic command line arguments arguments are provided by the help command below.

-   hadoop jar SystemML.jar -? or -help
+   hadoop jar SystemDS.jar -? or -help

 Recommended configurations